diegomezg/devops-trainee-program/15 - Packaging applications with Helm for Kubernetes/README.md

 # Packaging applications with HELM for K8s

 ## Goals
-The goal of the course is for trainees to understand helm is, how it works, and how it can helm them achieve faster, reliable deployments for know and new applications
+The goal of the course is for trainees to get a grasp of the helm tool, how it works, and how it can help them achieve faster, reliable deployments for known and new applications

 ## Objectives
 - Explain what helm is